 Here at the PLG we LOVE a good road trip and with spring break heading our way, we thought we would round up a few of our favorite road trip destinations we have taken with our families over the last couple of years to get your travel bug buzzing!
 Let's hit the road!

-1. The Outer Banks, North Carolina (Find our posts here, here, and here) The Outer Banks is such an idyllic spring break destination.
+The Outer Banks is such an idyllic spring break destination.
 It is still the off season there until late May and the island is quiet, but usually just warm enough to get outside and enjoy all it has to offer!
 We loved getting a beach house with a bunch of friends, venturing out to see the wild horses that live on the beaches, visiting its stunning lighthouses and having a clam bake with allll the fixins.
-We have three posts on this favorite destination with all sorts of ideas of what to see and do, so be sure to visit the links above!
+We have three posts on this favorite destination with all sorts of ideas of what to see and do, so be sure to read them here, here, and here!

 While I lived on the East Coast I got to visit DC a lot and am so grateful I did!
 One of my favorite things about it is that there is so much to see and do for free with a family, including lots of incredible monuments and museums as well as the national zoo!
 We also loved spending time in Georgetown and National Harbor and eating at out favorite restaurant, Founding Farmers.
 See some of the highlights from one of our trips right here.

 Southern California makes me sigh when I think about it.
 Living in Utah for much of my life meant that we visited there a lot since it is a solid road trip distance, and man, it's dreamy.
 I love so many different cities in Southern California and wish I had documentation of them all, but this trip we took with our family where we explored Anaheim without stepping foot in Disneyland was especially fun.
 Find the post here.

 Writing about this one is giving me palpitations because I already have another trip to this most magical destination booked in May!
 I had never been to the Oregon Coast before writing these posts and I fell so in love with it that I am anxiously counting down the days until we are there again.
 Those stunning beaches up against those crazy cliffs and all that green was just more than I could handle.
 You've got to go!
 Find our posts here and here (UPDATE – we have written two more posts about this magical place here and here).

 That's it!
 Now you've got nine road trips to get planning!
 Be sure to pack good snacks and send us pics!